Tele 5

-Tele 5 is a German free-to-air television channel that broadcasts classic American films, series, cartoons and Japanese anime.
+TELE 5 is a German free-to-air television channel that primarily broadcasts classic American films, science fiction series and anime.
+It is owned by Warner Bros.
+Discovery EMEA, which is a subsidiary of Warner Bros.
+Discovery International.

-On 3 July 2020, Discovery, Inc. agreed to acquire the channel from Leonine Holding, completing the purchase on 1 September 2020.
-It then became part of the Warner Bros.
-Discovery EMEA subsidiary of Warner Bros.
-Discovery International on April 8, 2022, when Discovery, Inc. merged with WarnerMedia.
-Now under the latter's management, it would be merged into Warner Bros.
-Discovery's existing cable unit, with corresponding job losses due to redundancies.

 History

 Tele 5 replaced Germany's second music television channel, Musicbox, which existed from 1984 to 1988.
 Prior to 1987, Silvio Berlusconi bought part of Musicbox and rebranded it as Tele5 on 11 January 1988.
 Its programming was produced in the same building as Musicbox, a music video show named Musicbox remained part of Tele5's regular schedule, and several Musicbox show hosts transferred to Tele5.
 From 1988 to 1992, Tele5 was part of Berlusconi's Europe-wide network of sister channels, all with the number 5 in their names and a stylized flower in their logo, which included Canale 5 in Italy, Telecinco in Spain (originally also styled as Tele5), and La Cinq in France (which was later replaced by France 5).
 Tele5 timeshared with RTL Television (then RTLplus) on terrestrial television from 8:00am or 9:00am to 5:00pm, and at night.

-During the channel's four-year lifespan, its children's programming in particular increasingly took market share from Leo Kirch's German television networks, which prompted Kirch to buy the channel in 1992, and rebrand it DSF (Deutsches Sportfernsehen, German Sport Television) on 1 January 1993.
+During the channel's four-year lifespan, its children's programming in particular increasingly took market share from Leo Kirch's German television networks, which prompted Kirch to buy the channel in 1992, and rebrand it DSF (Deutsches Sportfernsehen, German Sport Television) on January 1, 1993 (Berlusconi's Europe-wide network would be later reborn as MFE - MediaForEurope, after buying Kirch's former networks, known as ProSiebenSat.1 Media).